Reideen the Brave: Bluegar

-A fighter that assists Raideen early into the series.
+A fighter that assists Reideen early into the series.
 It is armed with a variety of weapons.

 Poindar

-First premiers in episode 21 and is piloted by Araiso and the children of the series.
+First appears in episode 21 and is piloted by Araiso and the children of the series.
 Powers include an extendable boxing glove (later two), claw hands for bashing, can be used as a submarine, a slingshot in the torso, and explosives attached to balloons.